Jean Chrétien: Early life, family, and education

-Chrétien later drew attention to his humble origins, calling himself "le petit gars de Shawinigan," or the "little guy from Shawinigan".
-In his youth he suffered from an attack of Bell's palsy, permanently leaving one side of his face partially paralyzed.
+Chrétien later drew attention to his humble origins, calling himself "le petit gars de Shawinigan", or the "little guy from Shawinigan".
+In his youth he suffered from an attack of Bell's palsy, permanently leaving the left side of his face partially paralyzed.
 Chrétien used this in his first Liberal leadership campaign, saying that he was "One politician who didn't talk out of both sides of his mouth."
-He is also deaf in one ear.
+He is also deaf in his right ear.

 On September 10, 1957, he married Aline Chaîné, whom he had met when he was 18 and she was 16.
 They had three children: France (b.
 1958), Hubert (b.
 1965) and Michel (b.
 1968), who was adopted in 1970.
 France Chrétien Desmarais, who is a lawyer, is married to André Desmarais, the son of Paul Desmarais, Sr., and the president and co-chief executive officer of his father's company, Power Corporation, based in Montreal, Canada.
 Reflecting Chrétien's poor relations with the Catholic church, the local priest in Shawinigan, Father Auger, refused to marry Chrétien in his church, saying only bleus (blues, i.e. Union Nationale supporters) were welcome in his church and rouges (reds, i.e. Liberals) were not.